 - Look for breathable masks - comfort and breathability is important.
 Find a mask that has good airflow.

 For our kids, we bought SchoolMaskPack™'s Crayola mask packs.
-My son loves the silly faces from the Tip™ Faces pack, and my daughter literally would wear the Mac and Cheese mask from the Craymoji Colors pack if I let her.
+My daughter loves the silly faces from the Tip™ Faces pack, and my son literally would wear the Mac and Cheese mask from the Craymoji Colors pack if I let him.

 They come with adjustable ear straps, so my kids can adjust for their comfort level, but also it tightens so that the mask never falls off their face.
 The inner fabric is a soft cotton-blend, sort of like a knit t-shirt, that my kids say makes them forget they're wearing it.

 They also have mask lanyards you can use to attach to your mask for ultimate convenience.
 Ultimately, these are a great solution for kids and all-day mask wear.